Expression.Call Method (Expression, MethodInfo, IEnumerable<Expression>)

-To represent a call to a static (Shared in Visual Basic) method, pass in Nothing for the instance parameter when you call this method, or call Call instead.
+To represent a call to a static (Shared in Visual Basic) method, pass in null for the instance parameter when you call this method, or call Call instead.

 If method represents an instance method, the Type property of instance must be assignable to the declaring type of the method represented by method.

-If arguments is not Nothing, it must have the same number of elements as the number of parameters for the method represented by method.
-Each element in arguments must not be Nothing and must be assignable to the corresponding parameter of method, possibly after quoting.
+If arguments is not null, it must have the same number of elements as the number of parameters for the method represented by method.
+Each element in arguments must not be null and must be assignable to the corresponding parameter of method, possibly after quoting.

 An element will be quoted only if the corresponding method parameter is of type Expression.
 Quoting means the element is wrapped in a Quote node.
 The resulting node is a UnaryExpression whose Operand property is the element of arguments.

 Available since 3.5

 Portable Class Library

 Supported in: portable .NET platforms